soumojit622/Invoice-App/README.md

 ## 👨‍💻 About the Creator 🧑‍💻

 **[Soumojit Banerjee](https://www.linkedin.com/in/soumojit-banerjee-4914b3228/)** is a passionate web developer with a keen interest in building user-friendly applications.
-He specializes in modern web technologies and strives to deliver exceptional digital experiences.
+With experience in modern web technologies, Soumojit strives to deliver exceptional digital experiences that are functional, scalable, and intuitive.

 ---